mrthinger/hackathon-cuda/README.md

-CUDA Acceleration for Depth Anything run on Movie Clips andVision Pro.
+CUDA Acceleration for Depth Anything run on Movie Clips and Vision Pro.
 Reduces artifacting!